SM 18x125 [2xM5] / N42 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – find application in hard drives, electric motors, medical equipment or other advanced devices.
+- Key role in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.

 Disadvantages of neodymium magnets: